 Admittedly, adopting new fire codes for the WUI is politically challenging, which is why most states don’t require building with fire-resistant materials, even when rebuilding after a fire in a fire-prone area.
 With the passage of Senate Bill 762 in 2021, though, Oregon will become the second state with mandatory defensible space and home-hardening codes.
 SB762’s three main parts are:

-1. By the end of 2023, maps will identify properties that both fall inside the WUI and are at high or extreme wildfire risk.
+- By October 1, 2024, maps will identify properties that both fall inside the WUI and are at high or extreme wildfire risk.

 In Oregon, critics see the new WUI codes as “rural areas being lambasted with ridiculous requirements from Salem.
 Just another part of the urban-rural divide.”
 Some see the WUI codes as a “taking” that violates the Fifth Amendment of the US Constitution.
 But it’s not.
 It’s legally justified, like all building codes, by the immense savings in public firefighting expenses and the gains to public health and safety.
 Other WUI residents believe the myth that the forthcoming wildfire-risk maps will cause their insurer to cancel their coverage and, consequently, make their home impossible to sell.
 Rest assured, when insurance companies cancel a policy, it’s based on their own risk maps.